spencerkerr/Neopets/README.md

 Small Visual Basic program to track the number of habitarium eggs stored in the bag as well as the number of red codestones in my SDB.
 Added calculator for the resources it takes to dump a number of nests in Habitarium.
+Added price values to codestones to track the regular price of codestones on the SW.

 Might add more things to it eventually.